 IWU Study Abroad Scholarship

-Illinois Wesleyan, through the generosity of Betty Ritchie-Birrer (’47), is able to offer competitive need-based study abroad scholarships to qualified students who are participating in an IWU study abroad program, international May Term Travel Course, or approved affiliated study abroad program.
-Awards will range from $1000 to $5000.
+Illinois Wesleyan, through the generosity alumni donors, is able to offer competitive need-based study abroad scholarships to qualified students who are participating in an IWU study abroad program, international May Term Travel Course, or approved affiliated study abroad program.
+Award amounts vary.
 Students awarded scholarships commit to documenting and sharing their study abroad experience during and/or after participation.

 Eligibility: Applicants must

-Scholarship Project: Students awarded an IWU Study Abroad Scholarship commit to documenting and sharing their study abroad experiences with the wider IWU community through a blog/vlog/digital diary, which will be posted on the IWU International Office website, blog and social media.
+Social Media Requirement: Students awarded an IWU Study Abroad Scholarship commit to documenting and sharing their study abroad experiences with the wider IWU community using social media, which which the University can then share.
 Creativity is encouraged.
 For example, one past recipient studying in a non-English-speaking country, created a dedicated Facebook page and posted a new vocabulary word each day, often connecting them with a short anecdote about the day's events.
 More information can be found in the Study Abroad Scholarship guidelines.

-Blog addresses/URLs are to be submitted to the International Office before the end of the semester prior to studying abroad.
+Details on the social media platform(s) you will be using to post from abroad (e.g., blog addresses, URLs, user names, etc.) are to be submitted to and approved by the International Office before the end of the semester prior to studying abroad.

-Apply now to the IWU Study Abroad/Betty Ritchie-Birrer ('47) scholarship.
+Apply now for an IWU Study Abroad scholarship.